-Actions Taken or Planned: CSTA is implementing new procedures for usage of a new account with their vendor to require two-level authorizations, monthly tracking and review of each transaction batch for any potential fraudulent activity, and stronger staff usage policies.
-These tighter financial controls will go with additional planned review and deeper managerial oversight of other staff initiated purchases, such as credit cards, to ensure we learn and grow from this situation and further strengthen our financial controls.
+CSTA has implemented new procedures for usage of a new account with their vendor to require two-level authorizations, monthly tracking and review of each transaction batch for any potentially fraudulent activity, and stronger staff usage policies.
+These tighter financial controls will go with additional planned review and deeper managerial oversight of other staff-initiated purchases, such as credit cards.